guopei/PAIRS/README.md

 We have two sub-modules for pose estimation frametwork.
 One is written in Torch (Lua) with ResNet-50 as back-bone network.
 The other is written in Pytorch (Python) with ResNet-34 as back-bone network.

+## Patch Feature Extraction

+Now the patch feature extractor network is added as Feature-Extraction folder.

+Torch needs to be installed in order to run the `simple.sh` for training.

+Specify your own dataset path and pretrained model path in `simple.sh`.

 <!---Self-defined FCN model: [LINK](http://google.com)-->

 <!---To run the model on test sets, run `th ./fcn.lua`-->